cyr0808/BiULKBQA/README.md

 # BiULKBQA
-BiULKBQA: A Joint Generate and Retrieve Efficient Dual-Stream Framework for knowledge base question answering Our code will be released after our paper is accepted.
+BiULKBQA: A Joint Generate and Retrieve Efficient Dual-Stream Framework for knowledge base question answering.

+Our code will be released after our paper is accepted.